By Ellen Wulfhorst

 "It's styled with real sensibility of looking forward," Downing said.
 "It's gypsy with a modern lens."

-Silhouettes will be casual and relaxed but made of fabric that has inherent, subtle structure, thanks to technological advances, said Roseanne Morrison, fashion director at the Doneger Group, which researches and analyses fashion industry trends.
+Silhouettes will be casual and relaxed but made of fabric that has inherent, subtle structure, thanks to technological advances, said Roseanne Morrison, fashion director at the Doneger Group, which researches and analyzes fashion industry trends.

 "It's a coating.
 It's a finish," she said.
 "That's pushing the business forward."